sjquant/argocd-sample-app/README.md

-# AlphaSquare Infrastructure GitOps Repository
+# Argocd GitOps Repository

-This repository contains the GitOps configuration for AlphaSquare applications using Argo CD ApplicationSets with a multi-source pattern.
+This repository contains the GitOps configuration for applications using Argo CD ApplicationSets with a multi-source pattern.

 ## Repository Structure